HDventilator/mon-os-image/README.md

 This repo contains all relevant configuration files and scripts to build the HDVent monitoring device software as raspberry PI image ready for installation.

+**This is a protopye.
+It is not fit for medical use.**

 # How to use it

+## Installation

+* Download latest HDventian image from https://storage.googleapis.com/hdvent-monitoring/index.html?prefix=master/
+* Flash to SD-Card (see https://www.raspberrypi.org/documentation/installation/installing-images/README.md )
+* Boot Raspberry Pi

+## Supported Platform

+This image is optimized for Raspberry Pi 3.
+It should boot on all Raspberries, but older models will not have enough CPU power to correctly display monitoring data.

+# Local builds

 Building the HDVentian image:
 ```